edeleastar/moodle-book/readme.md

 ##0.3 Update

-For use with moodle, generate in 'moodle-labels' individual HTML fragements that can he directly loaded into moodle labels.
+For use with moodle, generate in 'moodle-labels' individual HTML fragments that can he directly loaded into moodle labels.
 These fragments are styled with bootstrap 3 conventions.

+##0.4 Update

+Switch to 'solarized_light' instead of 'school_book' for code segments.

+New switch: '-e' (for 'externa'), which will generate a version of the static web site that no longer requires multiple style directories.
+These directories contained copies of semantic ui CSS framework, highlight.js, and jquery.
+With '-e' enabled, all pages will now contain links to CDN hosted version of same.
+This option is recommended for hosting on external sites like gighub's 'gh-pages' service

+However, if '-e' is enabled and you wish to browse the course materials locally, you will need a internet connection for the pages to render correctly.